The Fellowship (Christian organization): Arlington

 Fellowship Foundation purchased a large old house in 1978 in the Woodmont neighborhood of Arlington Virginia called The Doubleday Mansion (located at 2145 24th St N).
-Now called The Cedars, it was called Hillcrest Farm under Frye-Vanderbilt ownership, Four Winds while owned by Howard Hughes, and the TWA House by the press when a TWA executive used it to lobby for control of international airline routes.
-The 70-acre home, located less than 3 miles from the White House and which also has quarters for volunteers, a detached two-story garage and a gardener's cottage, is zoned as a worship and teaching center.
-The home is used as a center for Bible studies, counseling, hymn sings, life mentoring, prayer groups, prayer breakfasts, luncheons, dinners, and hospitality receptions for international reconciliation and conflict resolution initiatives.
+Now called The Cedars, the 70-acre property, located less than 3 miles from the White House and which also has quarters for volunteers, a detached two-story garage and a gardener's cottage, is zoned as a worship and teaching center.
+This property currently (and has for many years) serves as the headquarters for the organization.

+The home is also used as a center for Bible studies, counseling, hymn sings, life mentoring, prayer groups, prayer breakfasts, luncheons, dinners, and hospitality receptions for international reconciliation and conflict resolution initiatives.
 The home was once surrounded by cedar trees and so was renamed The Cedars (or simply Cedars).
-It is a historic landmark house and is situated adjacent to a commemorative recreational county park, once the homestead of writer C. F. Henry.
+It is a historic landmark house.

 Coe has described Cedars as a place "committed to the care of the underprivileged, even though it looks very wealthy."
 He noted that people might say, "Why don't you sell a chandelier and help poor people?"
 Answering his own question, Coe said, "The people who come here have tremendous influence over kids."
 Private documents indicate that Cedars was purchased so that "people throughout the world who carry heavy responsibilities could meet in Washington to think together, plan together and pray together about personal and public problems and opportunities."
-Cedars is host to dozens of prayer breakfasts, luncheons and dinners for ambassadors, congressional representatives, foreign religious leaders and many others.
+Cedars hosts prayer breakfasts, luncheons and dinners for ambassadors, congressional representatives, foreign religious leaders and many others.